corbtastik/yolo/index.md

 ### Image Lightbox

-Yolo includes a lightbox to showcase pics.
+Yolo includes a Lightbox to showcase pics.

 __Summary:__

 * 4 column flexbox to display images.
-* Click an image to open the lightbox.
+* Click an image to open the Lightbox.
 * Click left or right, key `<` or `>` to move.

 __Configuration:__

-* View the sample lightbox data file: `_data/lb-images.yml`.
+* View the sample Lightbox data file: `_data/lb-images.yml`.
 * Add image data into `_data/lb-images.yml`.
 * Include `image/lightbox.html` on your page.

+> __Note:__ The structure of the Lightbox data file is the same as the Image Grid.

 #### Default data file

-The `_data/lb-images.yml` file is the default lightbox data file, just replace with your data to display images.
+The `_data/lb-images.yml` file is the default Lightbox data file, just replace with your data to display images.

 {% include code.html info="Images from: _data/lb-images.yml" %}
 {% raw %}